vinaynair/EhCacheAsScalaMap/README.md

 m("grapes") = "fruit"
 //now filter

-//For a key value pair, kv, kv._1 is the key and kv._2 is the value val filteredResults=m.filter { case(key,value) => value.equals("fruit") }
+//For a key value pair, filter results on a value, for example, find all fruits val filteredResults=m.filter { case(key,value) => value.equals("fruit") }
 ```